-Here’s my quick Summer 2018/19 recap.
-Firstly, it was Christmas and subsequent days feasting on leftover cold meat (and cold beers).
-Then through a blur of carbs, sun and sleep in’s, I somehow managed to make some promises to myself in the form of a New Year’s resolution.
-In the short time it took to realise I had made a terrible mistake, I had somehow fallen into a time machine and boom, April!
+Here’s how Summer usually flies by.
+Firstly, it’s Christmas and subsequent days feasting on leftover cold meat (and cold beers).
+Then through a blur of carbs, sun and sleep in’s, I somehow manage to make some promises to myself in the form of a New Year’s resolution.
+In the short time it takes me to realise I had made a terrible mistake, I’ve somehow fallen into a time machine and boom, Easter is here!

 Well that’s what it all felt like, and I’m sure I’m not alone.

+Now, about chocolate.
 Somehow when it’s thinner, rounder, shinier (and terrible value for money), it just seems to taste better.
 Is that some sort of childhood nostalgia-related release of dopamine happening here?
 Take me back to childhood Easter egg hunts please!
-Or maybe it’s the thrill of smashing a goofy-toothed bunny’s face in and eating its chocolate flesh.
-Isn’t that the most metal thing ever?
+Or maybe it’s the thrill of smashing a goofy-toothed chocolate bunny and eating it.

 I’ll never know.
 But they have been on sale since basically Boxing Day, taunting us, and we can usually show some restraint because we’re good girls and boys and it’s not Easter…yet.